kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 	boostRaiders / boostRogues:

-		Boosts the following options of raiders / rogues that are in the original boss waves. enabled : if true, will apply the following 3 settings. (true / false) chance : the chance that each raider group will spawn (0 - 100).
+		Boosts the following options of raiders / rogues that are in the original boss waves.

+			enabled : if true, will apply the following 3 settings. (true / false) chance : the chance that each raider group will spawn.
+(0 - 100)
-			time: if set to -1 it will spawn the raider groups as soon as the raid loads or button is pressed. otherwise will be the time after load / event that the group spawns. (number) escortAmount : the number of raiders / rogues in each group (number)
+			time: if set to -1 it will spawn the raider groups as soon as the raid loads or button is pressed. otherwise will be the time after load / event that the group spawns. (number) escortAmount : the number of raiders / rogues in each group. (number)

 	addRaiders / addRogues